Hatcheries and Wild Fish

 This does not mean we should simply increase hatchery production to counter habitat loss.
 Instead, for the sake of the environment, and our tax dollars and fishing license fees, the quality of hatchery production is of utmost importance.
 We need to continuously experiment based on our understanding of salmon and how they respond to their ecosystem.
 U.S. and Canadian scientists and hatchery managers are working to test hatchery practices that may improve marine survival and increase the size of fish that return to our waters as adults– both widely acknowledged problems.
 Trial efforts to restore lost diversity in wild populations are also showing promise, for example, re-introducing spring Chinook in the North Fork of the Skokomish River.
 These sorts of efforts need to be supported and expanded.

-If used properly–with appropriate production goals, a focus on factors affecting productivity, and well-managed risks–hatcheries can sustainably meet harvest needs and conservation objectives in the face of significant and ongoing habitat constraints.
+If used properly–with appropriate production goals, a focus on factors affecting productivity, and well-managed risks–hatcheries can better and sustainably meet harvest needs and conservation objectives in the face of significant and ongoing habitat constraints.
 Continual updates and improvements to operations based on new science, refined standards, and an appreciation for new environmental realities like climate change should be a consistent part of good management.
-This will require ongoing investment, effective and adequate monitoring, mutual trust and cooperation, and patience.
+Success will require increased investment in our hatchery programs, effective and adequate monitoring (which is chronically underfunded), mutual trust and cooperation, and patience.

 Opinions on hatcheries aside, we should all be working towards better habitat.